Q. What is CiscoWorks Quality of Service Policy Manager (QPM)?

 A. CiscoWorks QPM communicates with devices using a combination of protocols and ports.
 Please refer to the CiscoWorks QPM installation checklist in the Get Started Guide for detailed information on preparing your network for CiscoWorks QPM deployment.

-A. Yes.
-CiscoWorks QPM 3.x users can migrate their installation to CiscoWorks QPM 4.0 by ordering product number QPM-3to4-UPGR-K9, which includes a license to manage up to 500 devices.
+If migrating from CiscoWorks QPM 3.X, users must first upgrade to CiscoWorks QPM 4.0 by purchasing product number QPM-3to4-UPGR-K9, which includes CiscoWorks QPM 4.0 software and a license to manage up to 500 devices.
+After upgrading to CiscoWorks QPM 4.0, users can then download from Cisco.com the upgrade to CiscoWorks QPM 4.1.
 The network and QoS configuration database will be preserved through the migration.

 Q. Can CiscoWorks QPM monitor QoS statistics on a network for which QoS has been configured by a method other than CiscoWorks QPM (for example, manually or through the use of scripts)?

 A. Yes.
-The monitoring capabilities of CiscoWorks QPM 4.0 allow monitoring of QoS regardless of how QoS has been configured.
-You can purchase a QoS Monitoring Only version by ordering part number QPM-4.0-MON-K9, which includes a license to manage up to 500 devices.
+The monitoring capabilities of CiscoWorks QPM 4.1 allow monitoring of QoS regardless of how QoS has been configured.
+You can purchase a QoS Monitoring Only version by ordering part number QPM-4.1-MON-K9, which includes a license to manage up to 500 devices.

 Q. Can I upgrade from the QoS Monitoring Only version to the full Combined QoS Provisioning and Monitoring version?

 A. Yes.
-This can be accomplished by ordering part number QPM-M2C-UPGR-K9.
+This can be accomplished by ordering part number QPM-4.1-M2C-UPGR.